Skip to content

 Marc "Shef" Sheforgen is a golf writer whose passion for the game far exceeds his ability to play it well.
 Marc covers all things golf, from product reviews and equipment recommendations to event coverage and tournament analysis.
 When he’s not playing, watching, or writing about golf, he enjoys traveling (often golf-related), youth sports coaching, volunteering, and record collecting.

-Previous article 30 Best Golf Gifts for Dad: Something for Every Budget!
+Previous article 30 Best Golf Gifts for Golfers: Golf Gadgets for Every Budget!

 Next article Foresight Sports GCQuad 2024 Review: It’s Good Enough for the Pros, but Are You Good Enough for It?